Qld government aims to buy stake in Virgin

-The Queensland government has appointed a state-owned funds management group to manage its bid for a stake in Virgin Airlines.
+The Queensland government has appointed a state-owned funds management group to manage its bid for a stake in Virgin Australia.

-The airline went into voluntary administration last month following COVID-19 travel bans, but the state government wants to retain the airline and its headquarters based in Brisbane.
+The airline went into voluntary administration last month following COVID-19 travel bans, but the state government is keen for the airline, which has its headquarters in Brisbane, to continue operating.

-Queensland Treasurer Cameron Dick confirmed on Wednesday the government’s investment could take the form of a direct equity stake, a loan, guarantee or other financial incentives.
+Queensland Treasurer Cameron Dick confirmed on Wednesday the government’s investment could take the form of a direct equity stake, a loan, guarantee or another financial tool.

 He said two sustainable, national airlines are critical in helping to “keep the air fair” and for job prosperity in the state.